mantidproject/mantid/docs/source/algorithms/CompareSampleLogs-v1.rst

 Description
 -----------

 Utility algorithm.
 Compares specified sample logs for a given list of workspaces or workspace groups.
 If sample logs match, no output will be produced.
-If sample logs do not match or do not exist, one two actions on user's choice will be performed:
+If sample logs do not match or do not exist, comma separated list of these sample logs will be returned.
+This list can be used as an input for :ref:`algm-CreateLogPropertyTable` algorithm to get a TableWorkspace with not identical properties.

-- **warning**: algorithm will throw a warning, containing run titles or run numbers of not identical properties.
-All specified sample logs will be checked for all input workspaces.
-This action may be utilized to warn the user about difference in optional sample logs.

-- **error**: algorithm will terminate with an error message after first not matching property will be found or if one of specified sample logs does not exist.
-This action is useful for mandatory properties, which must be identical in the given list of workspaces.
+For the moment, algorithm does not support comparison of the time series logs.

 Usage
 -----

+**Example 1: compare identical sample logs**

 .. testcode:: ExCompareSampleLogs